 Moreover we have that

 \end{lemma}

-\begin{definition} The matrices $x_1, \ldots, x_n, y$ are in \emph{standard form} if the $x_i$ are in the form of Lemma \ref{formx} and $y$ is in the form We say $\rho$ is in \emph{standard form} if, under a chosen basis, the matrices $x_1, \ldots, x_n, y$ are in standard form. \end{definition}
+\begin{definition} The matrices $x_1, \ldots, x_n, y$ are in \emph{standard form} if the $x_i$ are in the form of Lemma \ref{formx} and $y$ is in the form We say $\rho$ is in \emph{standard form} if, under a chosen basis, the matrices $x_1, \ldots, x_n, y$ are in standard form.
+We remind the reader that in standard form we set $\lambda_1=1$ by twisting. \end{definition}